IkeB108/P5-TileRenderer-Library/Instructions_withoutLVLLVL.md

 ```javascript
 myTileRenderer.sheetIndexOf( character )
 ```
-Returns the index (in the [tilesheet](#the-tilesheet)) of the given character.
-This method requires the TileRenderer's `alphabet` property to be set to the name of the tileset used in LVL LVL.
+Returns the index (in the [tilesheet](#your-tilesheet-image)) of the given character.
+This method requires the TileRenderer's `alphabet` property to be set [(see here)](#your-tilemap-layerobject)
 - `character`: A string of length 1
 ### `getLayer()`
 ```javascript
 myTileRenderer.getLayer( layerLabelOrIndex )
 ```
-Returns the layer object from LVL LVL that is labelled (or has an index of) `layerLabelOrIndex`
-- `layerLabelOrIndex`: A string (name of the layer) or an integer (index of the layer in the TileRenderer's `layers` array)
+This feature is only available if importing data from LVL LVL.
 ### `importLayers()`
 ```javascript
 myTileRenderer.importLayers( layersObject )
 ```
-Imports an object that was exported with the TileRenderer's `exportLayers()` method (not meant to import content directly from LVL LVL).
+Imports an object that was exported with the TileRenderer's `exportLayers()` method.

-Use this if you want to use a map made with LVL LVL, but with a [tilesheet](#the-tilesheet) that is not from LVL LVL.

 ### `exportLayers()`
 ```javascript
 myTileRenderer.exportLayers( fileName )
 ```
-Exports information about the TileRenderer's layers to a JSON file named `fileName`.
+Exports information about all layerObjects (all that were used to make graphics) to a JSON file named `fileName`.
 - `fileName`: String.
 Name of the json file that will be downloaded.